Leody Taveras Player Props: Rangers vs. Yankees

-The Texas Rangers, including Leody Taveras (.282 on-base percentage in past 10 games, 68 points below season-long percentage), battle starter Luis Severino and the New York Yankees at Yankee Stadium, Saturday at 4:05 PM ET.
+The Texas Rangers, including Leody Taveras (.256 on-base percentage in past 10 games, 88 points below season-long percentage), battle starter Gerrit Cole and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Yankees.
+In his most recent game he had a hitless showing (0-for-4) against the Yankees.

 Leody Taveras Game Info & Props vs. the Yankees